sinistersnare/sinistersnare.github.io/README.md

 Find the real site [HERE!](https://drs.is)

-Hey, this is my Blog's repository.
+Hey, this is my Blog's source repository.
 The generated HTML is in the `docs/` directory, everything else is the 'source' for the site.